akhilmathurs/libriadapt/README.md

 Inside each partition, there are subdirectories for the six microphones.
 Inside each microphone subdirectory, there are separate directories for training data and test data.

-We also provide a CSV file which lists all the files inside each microphone subdirectory.
-The CSV files contains 3 columns: `wav_filename, wav_filesize, transcript`, and its formatting is compatible with Mozilla DeepSpeech2 model [[2]](#2) on which all the experiments are done so far.
+We also provide a CSV file which lists all the .wav files inside each microphone subdirectory.
+The CSV files contains 3 columns: `wav_filename, wav_filesize, transcript`, and their formatting is compatible with the format expected by the Mozilla DeepSpeech2 model [[2]](#2).

 ```
 📦libriadapt